 Keep up with them on Facebook, too, as they host several events each month.

 Can't visit Bowling Green yet, but you want to give them a try?
 They ship to more than 30 states.

 Bluegrass Vineyard5016 Smiths Grove Road | Smiths Grove, KY 42171 Open 10am-6pm Monday-Saturday

 Drew and Jessica Rogers began making small batches of wine in 2011 at their beautiful vineyard in quaint Smiths Grove.
 They produce small batches of hand-crafted wines.
 Their vineyard produces nearly 4,000 pounds of grapes annually — and now you can visit their new tasting room, which opened earlier this month at this family-friendly winery.

 Bluegrass Vineyard produces 18 different wines, ranging from sweet whites and rosés like the Loui (made from Traminette and Riesling grapes), Strawberry and Watermelon to dry reds including two new ones: the Bluegrass Red (featuring Chambourcin, Villard Noir, and Noiret grapes) and the Mammoth (primarily Merlot grapes) — you can find the full list and description on their website, where you can also get information on how to get their wines shipped to you.

-The Rogers are getting ready to open an AirBnB at the vineyard — what a perfect place for a couple's weekend or a girlfriends' getaway!
+The Rogers have also opened an AirBnB at the vineyard — what a perfect place for a couple's weekend or a girlfriends' getaway!